ArmineGevorgyan/auctioneer/auctioneer-be/README.md

 php artisan migrate:fresh --seed
 ```

+3. In order to update the .env, run `cp .env.example .env`

-3. If you wish to clear the application cache, run the following commands:
+4. If you wish to clear the application cache, run the following commands:

 ```bash
 php artisan cache:clear